AllenNeuralDynamics/aind-session-json-service/README.md

 # aind-session-json-service
-REST service to connect to VAST and return session json files.
+REST service to connect to backend and return session json files

 ## Usage